alinex/node-admin/doc/client/modules.md

       component: () => import('pages/info'),
       meta: { title: 'Server Information' } },

-## Data Loading
+## Server Access

+This can be done in two ways, directly through the feathers API or using the store.

-To access server data you may add a property which is set after component is created:
+To access server data directly zjtough the feathers API you may add a property which is set after component is created:

     data: () => ({
       tableData: []